crash in Exiv2 shared library when a video file is under construction

 However, on the current description, it sounds impossible to consistently replicate this behaviour and is probably a defect of the digiKam architecture.

-#3 Updated by Gilles Caulier 12 months ago
+#3 Updated by Gilles Caulier about 1 year ago

 This is not a digiKAm architecture failure.
 It's a crash from Exiv2 with video file which do not generate a C++ exception.
 Digikam::DMetadata interface use C++ exception catcher everywhere.
 If something go wrong in Exiv2, it's must generate an exception.
 It's not the case currently, and video support failures have been reported a lots of time by digiKam users.
 This is abnormal...